 Hotels & hostels

 The quality of hotels is generally still low in Tajikistan, but improving year over year.
 Expect to get less than what you paid for.
-Dushanbe and Khorog have some expensive international-standard options catering to the humanitarian crowd with high-ish standards.
+Dushanbe and Khorog have some expensive international-standard options catering to NGO development consultants.

 Hostels exist in Dushanbe and Khorog, and the number of good ones is rising.
 Bargaining is acceptable if you did not book in advance.

 Hot water is a typical summer issue in the FSU that is often outside of the control of small-scale hotels.
 When the utility company decides to switch it off, they are left standing.
 Ask politely if there will be hot water.
 Electricity black-outs also occur in winter in Tajikistan.

 Ask in advance what kind of measures your hotel has in place.
 In summer, air-conditioning is not an excessive luxury in Tajikistan.
 At all.